BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-1.md

 ## Conclusion

 We've now implemented the core of the project and added tests for the service layer.
-All that remains are the adapters that will implement the methods defined in the ports and wiring the application up.
-Potentially we'll add a CLI or Lambda handler.
+The next step in this project is creating the adapters implementing the methods defined in the ports.